By Jo Detavernier

 The marketing and PR campaigns that yield the most results are the one that are fully integrated.
 Pitching interviews on a story in October, promoting posts on Facebook in January and paying for a sponsored article in March can and will have some impact, but they are not nearly as powerful as a fully integrated campaign where you bring everything together in ways that are mutually reinforcing.

 Let’s illustrate this with an example.
 Let’s say you are a software company that just conducted a survey about a hot issue in your industry.
-How can you now maximise the impact of that survey in terms of awareness and lead generation?
+How can you now maximize the impact of that survey in terms of awareness and lead generation, perhaps by incorporating email surveys into your strategy?

 • Owned: You can make the survey report available on your site for people who leave their email address (make sure you respect American CAN-SPAM regulations while you are at it); write a series of blog posts on the results, illustrated by an infographic; dedicate a status update to the survey on your Facebook page; and publish a slide deck on your SlideShare account.